PauseAI/pauseai-website/src/posts/faq.md

 ## Ok, I want to help!
 What can I do?

 There are many [things that you can do](/action).
-Writing a letter, going to a protest, donating some money or joining a community is not that hard!
+Writing a letter, posting flyers, informing others, going to a protest, donating some money or joining a community is not that hard!
 And these actions have a real impact.
 Even when facing the end of the world, there can still be hope and very rewarding work to do.

 ## I have a different / AI related question